United States Regiments & Batteries > New York > 144th New York Infantry Regiment

 Organized at Delhi, N.Y.

-September 27 Mustered in under the command of Colonel Robert S. Hughston and Lieutenant Colonel David E. Gregory and Major Robert F. Johnson.
+September 27 The 144th New York Infantry Regiment mustered in under the command of Colonel Robert S. Hughston, Lieutenant Colonel David E. Gregory and Major Robert F. Johnson.

 October Duty in the Defenses of Washington, D. C. attached to 3rd Brigade, Abercrombie’s Division, Defenses of Washington